FAQs

 EMDR: Eye Movement Desensitization & Reprocessing - Trained

-• Send me a message through the Contact page of this website to set up a free 15-minute initial phone consultation.
+• Send us a message through the Contact Page of this website to set up a free 15-minute initial phone consultation.
+The purpose of a phone consultation is to share a little about what you’ve been experiencing and for us to tell you how we work and to answer any questions you may have.

-If it seems like we’d be a good fit to work together, we’ll schedule an intake session and you’ll be sent some forms to fill out before the first session.
+If it seems like we’d be a good fit to work together, we’ll schedule an intake session and you’ll be sent the intake forms to fill out before the first session.

-• A therapy session takes place in a relaxed office environment (or in your own home if doing teletherapy) where I will listen, ask questions, and help you discover insights and understanding.
+• A therapy session takes place in a relaxed office environment (or in your own home if doing virtual sessions) where we will listen, ask questions, and help you discover insights and understanding.

 At the beginning of our relationship, we will discuss your goals and identify a path to reach them.